Sidelobe/AudioTraits/README.md

 std::vector<std::vector<float>> buffer = { ... };
 SignalAdapterStdVecVec signal(buffer);

-// Check if there is signal present REQUIRE(check<HasSignalOnAllChannels>(signal, {})); // signal on all channels REQUIRE(check<HasSignalOnAllChannels>(signal, {1,2})); // signal on channels 1 and 2
+// Check if there is signal present (time domain) REQUIRE(check<HasSignalOnAllChannels>(signal, {})); // signal on all channels REQUIRE(check<HasSignalOnAllChannels>(signal, {1,2})); // signal on channels 1 and 2
 REQUIRE(check<HasSignalOnAllChannels>(signal, {1, 2, {4,6}}));  // signal on channels 1, 2 and 4-6